jimsmith/miniconda2/README.md

 A use case maybe you do not have root access or takes a very long time to get certain devops/cloud/automation tooling to be available for you and you need to get to work 'fast'

+Time to get you up and running about 7 minutes.

 ### Get into my home directory and create directory
 ```
 cd ~